Former President Bush Says SNL Impressions Never Bothered Him A Bit

 Bush continued a theme this week of contrasting himself with — and even critiquing — the current president, which he purposefully avoided during Obama's presidency.

 Bush said imitations of him by Will Ferrell and others didn't bother him "at all."
 He said he loves humor and that "the best humor is when you make fun of yourself."
 Kimmel's reply: "Tell that to the president; he doesn't think so."
-President Trump has repeatedly dismissed Saturday Night Lives' satire of his administration.
+President Trump has repeatedly dismissed Saturday Night Live's satire of his administration.

 Bush laughed.